istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 keywords: [statefulset,Istio,networking,localhost,loopback,eth0]
 ---

-Kubernetes [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are commonly used to manage stateful applications.
-In addition to managing the deployment and scaling of a set of Pods, StatefulSets provide guarantees about the ordering and uniqueness of those Pods.
+Kubernetes [`StatefulSets`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are commonly used to manage stateful applications.
+In addition to managing the deployment and scaling of a set of `Pods`, `StatefulSets` provide guarantees about the ordering and uniqueness of those `Pods`.
 Common applications used with StatefulSets include ZooKeeper, Cassandra, Elasticsearch, Redis and NiFi.

-The Istio community has been making gradual progress towards zero-configuration support for StatefulSets; from automatic mTLS, to eliminating the need to create DestinationRule or ServiceEntry resources, to the most recent [pod networking changes in Istio 1.10](/blog/2021/upcoming-networking-changes/).
+The Istio community has been making gradual progress towards zero-configuration support for `StatefulSets`; from automatic mTLS, to eliminating the need to create `DestinationRule` or `ServiceEntry` resources, to the most recent [pod networking changes in Istio 1.10](/blog/2021/upcoming-networking-changes/).

-What is unique about using a StatefulSet with a service mesh?
-The StatefulSet pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
-It is common for pods within a StatefulSet listen on the pod IP only, instead of `0.0.0.0`, for communication within the StatefulSet pods.
+What is unique about using a `StatefulSet` with a service mesh?
+The `StatefulSet` pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
+It is common for pods within a `StatefulSet` to listen on the pod IP only, instead of `0.0.0.0`, for communication within the `StatefulSet` pods.

-Many [issues](https://github.com/istio/istio/issues/10659) have been reported from the Istio community around StatefulSets.
+Many [issues](https://github.com/istio/istio/issues/10659) have been reported from the Istio community around `StatefulSets`.

-Using ZooKeeper as an example, from the `zoo.cfg` file in our ZooKeeper pod, it is configured not to listen on all IPs for quorum communication within the StatefulSet pods.
+Using ZooKeeper as an example, from the `zoo.cfg` file in our ZooKeeper pod, it is configured not to listen on all IPs for quorum communication within the `StatefulSet` pods.

 {{< text plain >}}
 quorumListenOnAllIPs=false
 {{< /text >}}

-## StatefulSets in Action prior to Istio 1.10
+## `StatefulSets` in Action prior to Istio 1.10

 In our GKE 1.19 cluster, we have Istio 1.9.5 installed.
 We enabled automatic sidecar injection in the `default` namespace, then we installed ZooKeeper using the [helm charts](https://artifacthub.io/packages/helm/bitnami/zookeeper) provided by Bitnami along with our `sleep` application: